All Episodes

 Boehner is happy, he says, that the New York Times story is out.

-Um I everybody's talking about complacency on the Republican side.
+Everybody's talking about complacency on the Republican side.

-I don't think that's the Tea Party's not going to be complacent.
+I don't think that's, the Tea Party's not going to be complacent.

-Tea Party voters can't wait if they're going to wish the election were tomorrow.
+I wish the election were tomorrow.

-Nobody's going to get overconfident here and and not show up thinking that their vote's going to be taken care of by somebody else who does show up.
+Nobody's going to get overconfident here and not show up thinking that their vote's going to be taken care of by somebody else who does show up.

 I just don't think for a moment that Obama is going to go incremental.

-I'm going to go peddle the metal.
+I think he's going to go pedal the metal.

 How about that pre-existing condition for your health care?